dkglab/reconstructing-events/README.md

 1. In your codespace file explorer, open `triples.ttl` to see the triples you wrote.

+### Infer some more triples and validate your events

 1. In your codespace terminal, run: